twogc/quic-test/readme.md

 This project is developed and maintained by **CloudBridge Research**, an independent research center specializing in network technologies, distributed systems, and cybersecurity.

+### Why Support CloudBridge Research?

+Community sponsorship keeps the research roadmap moving forward, trains new experts, and ensures our open technologies stay available to everyone:

+- **Innovation** — fuel cutting-edge research in network technologies shaping the future of the Internet
+- **Talent** — access top students and researchers through academic programs and summer schools
+- **Impact** — help define open standards and technologies adopted worldwide

 ### Mission
 - Conduct fundamental and applied research in network protocols (QUIC, MASQUE, BGP, etc.)
 - Develop and distribute open-source software for network optimization